-- At the end of the heating season, shut off the pump, empty the fire box and heat exchanger of all ash, remove the creosote, clean the damper plate and clean the chimney.
-Remove and clean the inducer blower, clean the ash pan area, check the door gaskets and replace as necessary. - Drain the system if needed, refill to the top, treat and test the water, turn on the circulation pump for at least four hours to mix the treatment thoroughly, check for leaks and then shut the pump off. - Care for the exterior of your furnace is minimal.
-The unit may be washed using water and a mild non-abrasive cleaner suitable for painted surfaces.
+- At the end of the heating season, shut off the pump, empty the fire box of all ash, remove the creosote, clean the damper plate and clean the chimney.
+Remove and clean the inducer blower, clean the ash pan area, check the door gaskets and replace as necessary. - Drain the system, refill to the top, treat and test the water, turn on the circulation pump for at least four hours to mix the treatment thoroughly, check for leaks and then shut the pump off. - Care for the exterior of your furnace is minimal.
+The unit may be washed using water and a mild nonabrasive cleaner suitable for painted surfaces.
 Avoid direct water pressure to electrical components and connections.